-As humans, our brains are 22% more likely to remember a fact if it’s presented to us as a story.
-Why is that?
-Stories are emotional, they’re something we can all relate to, and they are an easy way to wrap up a lot of information in a single package.
+As humans, our brains are more likely to remember a fact if it’s presented to us as a story.
+Stories are emotional, relatable, and easy to wrap up a lot of information in a single package.

-Those reasons are why marketers across every industry are turning to brand storytelling as a way to communicate with their audiences.
-Nonprofits are the perfect businesses to use brand storytelling because they are ripe with stories of the people who have been helped by their organizations.
+For those reasons, marketers across every industry are turning to brand storytelling to communicate with their audiences.
+Nonprofits are the perfect businesses to use brand storytelling because they are ripe with stories of the people whose organizations have helped.

 Instead of telling the public what you do, show them.
-Create an emotional and engaging experience that puts the focus on your cause and not yourself.
-This will move potential donors and volunteers and help you avoid looking self promotional.
+Create an emotional and engaging experience focusing on your cause and not yourself.
+This will move potential donors and volunteers and help you avoid looking self-promotional.

 6. Use free tools to your advantage

 Nonprofits have a key advantage that most other businesses don’t: other companies like giving you free stuff.
 It’s true!
-A lot of businesses routinely offer software, tools, and resources to nonprofits at discounted or free rates.
+Many businesses offer nonprofits software, tools, and resources at discounted or free rates.

 The same is true for social media.
-As a nonprofit, there are a bevy of free tools designed specifically to help your business grow your online presence, reach new donors, and increase fundraising dollars online.
+As a nonprofit organization, many free tools are designed to help your business grow its online presence, reach new donors, and increase fundraising dollars online.
 Here are a few to help get you started.